Marshan Moultry, Cofounder, Co-CEO, Artistic Director

 When not working, Marshan enjoys hosting dinner parties, traveling internationally, and occasionally doing nothing while lying on a beach.

-Cindy Ogasawara (she/her), Cofounder, Co-CEO, President
+cindy ogasawara (she/her), Cofounder, President

 Willie Mullins, Board Chair